 I know what you are thinking, that’s A LOT of art!
 Don’t worry, whether you are an NYC native, Met enthusiast, or touring New York for the weekend, Museum Hack’s renegade tours has your back!

-We’ve included lots of information about the Met further down on this page in the FAQ section, including details on the plethora of dining options available throughout the museum, hours, and holiday closings.
+We’ve included information about the Met further down on this page in the FAQ section, including details on the plethora of dining options available throughout the museum, hours of operation, holiday closings, parking and more.
 For a quick virtual tour of the museum, check out the section below entitled “5 Things to See at the Metropolitan Museum of Art”.

 5 Things to See at the Metropolitan Museum of Art